ckuelker/quick-guide-en-us/DevOps/Mail/Policy/overview.md

 [policyd-rate-limit source code]: https://github.com/nitmir/policyd-rate-limit
 [policyd-rate-limit Debian popularity]: https://qa.debian.org/popcon.php?package=policyd-rate-limit

-Postfix `policyd` server allowing to limit the number of mails accepted by postfix over several time periods, by `SASL` usernames and/or `IP` addresses, limiting the number of mails a user can send.
+Postfix `policyd` server, which allows you to limit the number of mails accepted by Postfix over multiple time periods, by `SASL` usernames and/or `IP` addresses, to limit the number of mails a user can send.

 ### Links